-The main mine in Mogollon was “Little Fanny”, which was extremely dusty and horrible for the miners’ health.
+The main mine was called “Little Fanny”, which was extremely dusty and horrible for the miners’ health.
 Many began to suffer from “Miner’s Consumption”, formally known as silicosis, which is a work-related lung disease caused by breathing in crystalline silica dust.
 Most miners had an approximate 3-year shelf life before they became too sick to work.
-By 1909, the population of the town was around 2,000 and had five saloons, two restaurants, four retail stores, two hotels, several brothels, a town photographer, theatre, bakery, and an ice maker.
-The “Silver City and Mogollon Stage Line” provided a daily service between Silver City, New Mexico and Mogollon, hauling gold, silver, other cargo, and people.
+By 1909, the population of the town was around 2,000 and it had five saloons, two restaurants, four retail stores, two hotels, several brothels, a town photographer, theatre, bakery, and an ice maker.
+The “Silver City and Mogollon Stage Line” provided a daily service between Silver City, New Mexico and Mogollon, hauling gold, silver, other cargo, and of course, people.

 Sadly, fires and floods afflicted the town from the very beginning.
 In 1894, the first massive fire broke out and destroyed half the town due to all the buildings being made of wood.
 Subsequent fires followed in 1904, 1910, 1915, and 1942.
 As for flooding, Silver Creek runs right through the heart of town and floods destroyed the town in 1894, 1896, 1899, and 1914.
 So, if it wasn’t a fire, it was a flood, and both continuously destroyed many of the mine tailings (mine waste consisting of rock and water), homes, bridges, and businesses, and sadly killed many people.